alleyinteractive/alley-coding-standards/README.md

 }
 ```

-The previous example will also install a version of PHPCS to your vendor directory.
+The previous example will also install a version of PHPCS to your vendor directory in order to run sniffs locally.

 ## Using PHPCS

 To use this standard with `phpcs` directly from your command line, use the command:

 ```
-vendor/bin/phpcs --standard=vendor/alley/alley-coding-standards .
+vendor/bin/phpcs --standard=Alley-Coding-Standards .
 ```

 Alternatively, you can set this as a composer script, which will automatically reference the correct version of `phpcs` and the dependent standards.

 ```
 "scripts": {
-    "phpcs" : "phpcs --standard=vendor/alley/alley-coding-standards ."
+    "phpcs" : "phpcs --standard=Alley-Coding-Standards ."
 }
 ```